 I hope you, your kids, or both enjoy this for an after-school snack; or, to satisfy a late-night craving all by yourself in the light of the refrigerator–I won’t judge.

-- 1 small box of Jello, apricot flavored
+- 1 small box (3 oz) of Jello, apricot flavored

 - 1 cup of boiling water

-- 1 can of full fat (no exceptions) coconut milk--refrigerated for at least 24 hours
+- 1 can of coconut cream--refrigerated for at least 24 hours

 - 1 tsp vanilla